 On December 16, 1901, American cultural anthropologist Margaret Mead was born.
 She was both a popularizer of the insights of anthropology into modern American and Western culture and a respected, often controversial, academic anthropologist.
 Her reports about the attitudes towards sex in South Pacific and Southeast Asian traditional cultures amply informed the 1960s sexual revolution.

 “Maggie was a short little lady with immense courage-a first of a kind-took nothing for granted and wrote copiously of her field experience.
 She could be disarmingly friendly one minute and put you in your place the next” (Andrew Whiteford, Ph.D., 1999)

 Becoming an Anthropologist

-Margaret Mead grew up in a household of social scientists and majored at Barnard in psychology and continued her academic career at Columbia in order to earn her doctorate.
+Margaret Mead grew up with four siblings in a household of liberal social scientists.
+She studied at Columbia University under Franz Boas and Ruth Benedict.
+Although Mead’s father was himself an academic teacher and had very liberal views, he initially did not want to allow his daughter to study.
+With the help of her mother, however, she finally succeeded in studying psychology and anthropology.
+She majored at Barnard in psychology and continued her academic career at Columbia in order to earn her doctorate.
 She wrote her thesis about cultural stability in Polynesia and traveled at the age of only 23 by herself to Samoa.
+In doing so, she held that the social roles that had been considered rigid until then were culturally predetermined and not – as had been generally assumed until then – universally valid for all people.
 Her stays resulted in two major works, Coming of Age in Samoa, published in 1928 and The Social Organization of Manu’a, published in 1930.
 Especially the first work, in which she focused on adolescent girls, was highly discussed in the field of anthropology and beyond.